Easy Beer Can Chicken Recipe (Made on a Grill!)

 (But totally not joking.)

-Then we make a beer can chicken rub consisting of vegetable oil and a special mix of seasonings.
-And we rub every last bit of it over the skin and inside cavity.
+- Rub the chicken skin with seasonings.
+Make a beer can chicken rub with vegetable oil and a homemade chicken seasoning blend (see recipe card below).
+Rub every last bit of it over the skin and inside cavity.

 There’s no need to be all fancy and money-wasting here, using your favorite craft beer.
 Although your beer butt chicken (I don’t prefer this name, but I know many people who call it this!) will most certainly still turn out wonderful if you do.